 Peter trained at the Central School of Speech and Drama and has over twenty years of experience working in Theatre, TV and film.

-Peter recently finished shooting on The Last Boy and Justice League, and is has completed playing the role of Buckingham in Richard III at the Arcola Theatre.
+Peter recently finished shooting on The Last Boy and Justice League, and completed playing the role of Buckingham in Richard III at the Arcola Theatre.